How does sewer repair work

 Plumbing

-The answer to 'how does sewer repair work' is that sewer repair typically involves identifying and fixing issues with the underground pipes that carry wastewater from your home to the main sewer line.
-This can involve using specialized equipment to locate the problem, digging up the pipes, and repairing or replacing damaged sections.
+The answer to 'how does sewer repair work' is that sewer repair involves identifying and fixing issues with the underground pipes that carry waste and wastewater from your home to the municipal sewer system.
+This can involve repairing cracks, leaks, or blockages in the sewer line, replacing damaged sections of pipe, or clearing tree roots that have infiltrated the pipes.

 Step-by-Step Guide